Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 13, 2025

 What Recovery Experiences Can Translate to College Credit?

-Not all life experiences qualify for academic credit, but many aspects of recovery align with substance abuse counseling coursework.
+Not all life experiences qualify for academic credit; however, many aspects of recovery align with the coursework in substance abuse counseling.
 Here’s what typically qualifies:

 Direct Treatment Experience